PopcornTimeCommunity/desktop/README.md

 &nbsp;

 # 0.3.9 Beta - Merry Christmas Eve ♡ I love y'all so much  - 25 Dec 2015

-*BugFixes:*

-- Fix the bookmarking cache (favorites work again)
-- IMDB Synopsis API (80 % of movies were not showing synopsis)
-- Set TV/Movie API urls to yify.is/index.php/ (restore to defaults icon in settings)
-- eztv api added
-- Remove option to select randomize feature in settings page
-- Delete randomize function in provider settings
-- Set randomize to false in settings file
-- Remove option to select vpn feature in settings page
-- Set vpn to false in settings file
-- Remove sort by trending score option from sorters
-- Remove sort by popularity option from sorters
-- Hide runtime info if false
-- Hide 'report an issue' link (.io git url)
-- Chage default sorting to 'latest added' on movies (sort by popularity not working)
-- Seach by multiple keyword
-- Replace 'No description available' text with synopsis
-- Change default movie API to yify.is/index.php/
-- Genre array bug fix in endpoint api/v2/list_movies.json
-- Fixed youtube trailer url
-- Sort by year (and last added)

-- Added CE suffix
-- Updated dependencies

 *New Features:*